 BASED ON RECOMMENDATIONS from the ADA and the CDC, we’re temporarily limiting our care.
-We recommend that all of our patients check the CDC’s website for information on the coronavirus and what we can do to slow the spread.
+We recommend that all of our patients check the CDC’s website for information on COVID-19 and what we can do to slow the spread.

 We Are Excited To Be Resuming ALL Patient Care On May 18th.